VirtuNera/Elevate360Landing/replit.md

   - Successfully pushed database schema with tables for users, contacts, and newsletters
   - All contact form submissions and newsletter subscriptions now persist in database

+- **July 07, 2025**: Website theme and navigation updates
+  - Changed "Elevate360" text in hero to be all white instead of white/yellow mixture
+  - Updated entire color theme to match Virtù Nera logo (cyan and dark blue colors):
+    - Created new CSS variables: --virtu-cyan, --virtu-dark-blue, --virtu-light-blue, --virtu-accent
+    - Updated hero gradient and button colors to use Virtù Nera theme
+    - Updated About Us section background to use new color scheme
+  - Removed "Our Extended Team" section while keeping team photo placeholder
+  - Replaced burger menu with always-visible navigation labels:
+    - Added "What is Elevate360" navigation link
+    - Navigation now shows: Home, What is Elevate360, Features, How It Works, About Us, Contact
+    - Removed mobile hamburger menu - all navigation visible on all screen sizes
+    - Updated navigation colors to match cyan theme

 ## Changelog

 - July 03, 2025.
 Initial setup and complete landing page customization